wbamberg/idl-reference/docs/nsIMultiplexInputStream.md

 The cursor of the new stream should be located at the beginning of the
 stream if the implementation of this nsIMultiplexInputStream also is
 used as an nsISeekableStream.
-@param stream  stream to insert
-@param index   index to insert stream at, must be <= count

 #### Parameters ####